 - Internal injuries.

-We know that minor impacts do not equal minor injuries (but that is what the insurance companies will argue).
-Symptoms don’t always appear immediately, either.
 What feels like soreness today could develop into a serious condition tomorrow.
 Having an attorney on your side early can help ensure that all damages, both immediate and long-term, are accounted for.

 Hiring an attorney isn’t just about going to court.
 In fact, most personal injury claims never make it to trial.
 But even before that, a Richmond rear-end accident attorney can: